Goldman lifts Datadog Inc. [DDOG] price estimate. Who else is bullish?

-Datadog Inc. [NASDAQ: DDOG] slipped around -16.02 points on Thursday, while shares priced at $148.46 at the close of the session, down -9.74%.
+Datadog Inc. [NASDAQ: DDOG] plunged by -$2.98 during the normal trading session on Tuesday and reaching a high of $132.16 during the day while it closed the day at $127.13.
 The company report on March 1, 2022 that Datadog to Present at Upcoming Investor Conference.

 Datadog, Inc. (NASDAQ: DDOG), the monitoring and security platform for cloud applications, today announced that management will present at the Morgan Stanley Technology, Media and Telecom Conference.
 The presentation is scheduled for Tuesday, March 8, 2022 at 11:00 a.m., Eastern Time.